woodnsec/IoT-Forensics/milestone-2.md

 The last aspect of this Milestone was focused on preparing for the hands-on data acquisition that we will do on our own IoT devices.
 We have identified common pitfalls that we or others, such as forensics investigators, may fall into when attempting to acquire data from IoT devices.
 We also outline our approach for the next section and the acquisition methods we plan on using.

 ## Outcomes
+Our project objectives have changed based upon our research.
+We discovered that many of the existing frameworks for forensics and IoT forensics are very similar to one another.
+They focus on a few core principles and differences from traditional forensics to IoT forensics.
+As a result we've decided to focus more on the practical application of IoT forensics with hands on experiments, and shift away from developing our own framework.

 #### These are the outcomes we derived after researching digital forensic frameworks
 * **Research Methodology:** We examined and selected technical procedures to use and reference as we move into the hands on portion of our project.
 We will refer to the processes and procedures presented in the Computer Forensics Technical Procedure Manual (North Carolina State Bureau of Investigation) and the Forensic Examination of Digital Evidence: A Guide for Law Enforcement (US Department of Justice).